-Stephen T. Ayers, FAIA, Eleventh Architect of the Capitol
+Stephen T. Ayers, FAIA, LEED AP, Architect of the Capitol

 On February 24, 2010, President Barack Obama nominated Mr. Ayers to serve as the 11th Architect of the Capitol.
 On May 12, 2010, the United States Senate, by unanimous consent, confirmed Mr. Ayers, and on May 13, 2010, the President officially appointed Mr. Ayers to a 10-year term as Architect of the Capitol.

-Under Mr. Ayers’ leadership, the AOC has, through a variety of initiatives, reduced carbon emissions, improved energy efficiency, and implemented sustainable design practices throughout the Capitol complex.
-Mr. Ayers is also committed to supporting small businesses in order to help facilitate competition and to support local communities, and has implemented several programs to actively award contracts to companies that reflect the diversity of our country.
+Under Mr. Ayers’ leadership, the AOC has, through a variety of initiatives, reduced carbon emissions, improved energy efficiency and implemented sustainable design practices throughout the Capitol complex.
+Mr. Ayers is also committed to supporting small businesses to help facilitate competition and support local communities, and has implemented several programs to actively award contracts to companies that reflect the diversity of our country.
 The Architect of the Capitol has approximately 2,600 employees and an annual budget of nearly $600 million.

 After attending Officers Training School at Lackland Air Force Base in San Antonio, Texas, Mr. Ayers was commissioned as an officer in the U.S. Air Force and assigned to Edwards Air Force Base in Edwards, California.
-While stationed at Edwards, he served as a Staff Architect with the 6510th Civil Engineer Squadron managing numerous design and construction projects.
-He was promoted to Design Team Chief and progressed to the rank of Captain.
+While stationed at Edwards, he served as a Staff Architect and Design Team Chief with the 6510th Civil Engineer Squadron.
 Mr. Ayers was awarded the Meritorious Service Medal for his military service and after five years of active duty, decided to pursue a career in public service in another way.